leosteil/leosteil/README.md

 Backend Software Developer
 --------------------------

 I've been working with development for 5 year.
-Always with PHP and keeptriyng to improve my knowledge about writing a good code.
+Always with PHP and keep triyng to improve my knowledge about writing a good code.

 * 🌍  I'm based in Santa Cruz do Sul, Brasil
 * ✉️   You can contact me at [lsteil@inf.ufsm.br](mailto:lsteil@inf.ufsm.br)
 * 🧠  I'm improving my knowledge in Software Architecture, studying Hexagonal Architecture, Clean Archtecture and Domain Drive Design.

 ### Skills